evans-studio/detailor/detailor-app/PROGRESS_API_BACKEND_COMPLIANCE.md

 - [x] Updated frontend to send `x-tenant-id` from dashboard/jobs/invoices when df-tenant present
 - [x] Standardized success response in `POST /api/messages/send`
 - [ ] Migrate `NextResponse.json` in `analytics/revenue` and `admin/availability/work-patterns` to helpers
+  - ✅ Done in both; added rate limiting to revenue
 - [ ] Add pagination to invoices/bookings/customers lists (BE+FE)
 - [ ] Normalize error codes across analytics and guest endpoints